National Pupil Database: Use of pupil level data

 Government uses of the data are based on a model of data sharing, passing raw data from one location to another, which is viewed by some as 'obsolete'.
-Intra departmental transfers of data include to the Cabinet Office for preparation of Electoral Registration Transformation work in 2013, to match participant data in the National Citizen Service, and for use in the Troubled Families programme, as well as arms length bodies such as NHS Digital for a survey "What About Youth" mailed home to 300,000 15 year olds in 2014.
+Intra departmental transfers of data include to the Cabinet Office for preparation of Electoral Registration Transformation work in 2013, to match participant data in the National Citizen Service, and for use in the Troubled Families programme, as well as arm's length bodies such as NHS Digital for a survey "What About Youth" mailed home to 300,000 15 year olds in 2014.
 Not all government uses of the data are recorded in the Third Party Release Register, such as internal use.
 The volume of Police and Home Office use first made public through Freedom of Information requests in 2016, were first officially published by the department, in the Third Party Release Register in December 2017, under "External Organisation Data Shares".
 Police requests were only documented going as far back as July 2015.
 This omits police access to records before this date, as noted in a ministerial correction (HCWS272) made by Nick Gibb, Minister of State for School Standards, on the numbers of pupils data released to the Home Office and police.
 "Information supplied by the Data Modernisation Division of the DfE has been identified as containing incorrect facts in the response provided to Parliamentary Questions concerning the volume of children's records passed onto the police and the Home Office (PQ48634, PQ48635 and PQ52645) and in figures quoted during a House of Lords Debate on the 31 of October 2016 on the Education (Pupil Information) (England) (Miscellaneous Amendments) Regulations 2016."

 Of the documented 887 requests for identifiable data that have been through the DMAP request process in March 2012 – December 2016, only 29 have been for aggregated data, according to analysis by the NGO defenddigitalme.
 There were 15 rejected applications between March 2012 and September 2016, including a request "by mistake" from the Ministry of Defence to target its messaging for recruitment marketing.
 Approved uses include identifying and sensitive data released to Fleet Street papers, "to pick interesting cases/groups of students," and about 60% of applications approved (as distinct from volume of data used) for identifying and sensitive, pupil level data, were from think tanks, charities, and commercial companies.

 The Telegraph newspaper was granted identifying and sensitive data in 2013, for all pupils in the KS2, KS4 and KS5 cohorts for the years 2008–2012.

 Academic uses of school census data make up about 40% of the requests for identifying, pupil level data, processed through and approved by the DMAP process.
 The raw data are sent to the requestor's own location.
 There is no charge made for fulfilling requests.
 "DfE does not charge for data (and has not since the NPD process began), nor does DfE charge for the processing and delivery of extracts to customers."